Lea Maurer: Swimming career

 Maurer was born in Yonkers, New York.
 Early in her career, she was coached by John Collins of the Badger Swim Club in Larchmont, New York, a coach and team that also produced Olympic champions Rick Carey and Cristina Teuscher.

 College swimming

 She attended the University of Florida in 1989 and 1990, where she swam for the Florida Gators swimming and diving team under coach Randy Reese.
 She transferred to Stanford University prior to the 1992 Olympics where she swam for Hall of Fame Coach Richard Quick.

-Lea broke the 100m backstroke American record at 100.82 at the Barcelona Olympic Games leading off the World-Record earning 1992 medley relay.
+Maurer broke the 100m backstroke American record at 100.82 at the Barcelona Olympic Games leading off the World-Record earning 1992 medley relay.
 Lea later won the gold at the World Championships in Perth, Australia in 1998 bettering her own American Record to 100.77.
 In addition to her Olympic and world championship medals, Lea swam on three of Stanford's NCAA swimming championship teams in 1992, 1993 and 1994.
 She also won three NCAA individual championships in the 100-meter backstroke and one in the 200-meter backstroke.
 She continued to compete on the USA National Team until 2000.